Mattsface/gl_role_create/README.md

-Create a Role account a Gitlab Server
+Create a Role account on a Gitlab Server using Salt user and SSH sls files

 ## Setup